Incremental Class Learning using Variational Autoencoders with Similarity Learning: Methodology

 We used an almost identical procedure for incremental learning to that of Kemker \emph{\textit{et al.}} \cite{kemker2018measuring}.
-We start with half ($5$) of the classes from each of the datasets: MNIST, Fashion-MNIST, and CIFAR1.
-For EMNIST, half of the classes is $13$.
+We start with half ($5$) of the classes from each dataset: MNIST, FashionMNIST, and CIFAR10.
+For EMNIST, half of the classes are $13$.
 Subsequent training contains data from a single new unseen class.
-A high-level overview of the steps, followed, are: \begin{enumerate} \item We take all the classes and split them into two sets of classes.
+A high-level overview of the steps followed are: \begin{enumerate} \item We take all the classes and split them into two sets of classes.
 A baseline set and the incremental set of classes. \item We split the baseline set into base-training, base-validation and base-test data sets. \item We split the incremental set into inc-training, inc-validation and inc-test data sets. \item We use the base-training and base-validation set to train our initial base models for incremental learning. \item We take one unseen class from our incremental set of classes and the previously seen class to supplement the unseen class. \item We retrain our base model with the inc-training data set for that unseen class. \item We use the base-test data set from our baseline set to record the mAP@R after each step. \item We repeat from step 5 until all of the incremental sets' classes are exhausted. \end{enumerate}

-Since similarity learning loss functions require at least two classes, we take a single class from the previously learned data to pair with the new class.
+Since similarity learning loss functions require at least two classes, we pair a single class from the previously learned data with the new class.
 We measure the mean average precision (mAP@R) on the new class after training to assess if the models are still learning.
-All the models were trained for a maximum of $50$ epochs, and the best models selected using early stopping on the validation set.
-The Adam optimizer was used with a learning rate of $.001$, $\beta_1$ value of $.9$, and $\beta_2$ value of $.999$.
-For our method, we trained one variational autoencoder for each class that the network has seen for each incremental train step.
+All the models were trained for a maximum of $50$ epochs, and the best models were selected using early stopping on the validation set.
+The Adam optimizer was employed with a learning rate of $0.001$, $\beta_1$ value of $0.9$, and $\beta_2$ value of $0.999$.
+For our method, we trained one variational autoencoder for each class the network has seen for each incremental training step.
 The same Adam optimizer was used for training.
-The EBLL method consisted of us training one autoencoder after each incremental class learning step using the same Adam optimizer as specified above.
+The EBLL method trained one autoencoder after each incremental class learning step using the same Adam optimizer specified above.